 The UCD structured PhD programmes allows students achieve the best possible experience of graduate research and training.
 Making a substantial and original contribution to knowledge, normally leading to peer-reviewed publications remains the core objective of doctoral studies.
 A research degree is based primarily on a research project, usually proposed and developed by the student, who undertakes their research under the supervision of a supervisor and a Doctoral Panel.

 A PhD typically takes 4 years full-time and 6 years part time to complete.
-The examination for the degree is based on a description of the candidates research written up as a dissertation and defended in a viva voce (orla examination).
-The Institute offers expert supervision in all major areas of American Studies (do we add particular topics eg American Politics and Foreign Policy, American Literature and Culture, Media and Conflict, Irish and US Relations)
+The examination for the degree is based on a description of the candidate’s research written up as a dissertation and defended in a viva voce (orla examination).

 As part of the structured PhD programme the College of Arts and Humanities require all incoming PhD students to obtain at least 30 credits in addition to the dissertation before a PhD will be awarded.
 Twenty credits may generally be awarded for prior learning (taught MA or equivalent), subject to the approval of the Graduate School Board of the College of Arts and Humanities.
 The selection of the remaining 10 credits should be discussed with your supervisor.
 Students are also required to undergo assessment of the progress in the dissertation (a Transfer Panel) 12-18 months after beginning their studies.
 The Transfer Panel will decide whether the student can progress from stage 1 of the PhD programme to stage 2.
 Details of both aspects of the PhD are given below.